-Table 6 presents GTC performance results on the five architectures examined in our study.
+Table 5 presents GTC performance results on the five architectures examined in our study.
 The first test case is configured for standard production runs using 10 particles per grid cell (2 million grid point, 20 million particles).
-The second experiment examines 100 particles per cell (200 million particles), a significantly higher resolution that improves the overall statistics of the simulation while significantly (8 fold) increasing the time-to-solution - making it prohibitively expensive on most superscalar platforms.
+The second experiment examines 100 particles per cell (200 million particles), a significantly higher resolution that improves the overall statistics of the simulation while significantly (8 fold) increasing the time-to-solution making it prohibitively expensive on most superscalar platforms.
 For the large test case, both the ES and X1 attain high AVL (228 and 62 respectively) and VOR (99% and 97%), indicating that the application has been suitably vectorized; in fact, the vector results represent the highest GTC performance on any tested platform to date.
-In absolute terms the X1 shows the highest performance, achieving 1.50 Gflop/s on the largest problem size for P=32 (1.87 Gflop/s in usertime) - a 12% improvement over the ES; however, recall that the ES version does not incorporate the vectorized shift routine, giving the X1 an advantage.
-Nonetheless, the ES sustains 17% of peak compared with only 12% on the X1.
+In absolute terms the ES shows the highest performance, achieving 1.56 Gflop/s on the largest problem size for P = 64 - the highest performance on any evaluated architecture to date.
+Additionally, the ES sustains 20% of peak compared with only 12% on the X1.
 It should also be noted that because GTC uses single precision arithmetic, the X1 theoretical peak performance is actually 25.6 Gflop/s; however limited memory bandwidth and code complexity that inhibits compiler optimizations obviate this extra capability.